-The direct observation of self-assembly events combined with detailed, model-free analysis47, allowed the extraction of the kinetic rate constants for 17 of the possible transitions involved in hexamer assembly and disassembly (Fig. 2F+3A).
+The direct observation of self-assembly events combined with detailed, model-free analysis47, allowed the extraction of the kinetic rate constants for 17 of the possible transitions involved in hexamer assembly and disassembly (Fig. 2f+3a).
 Consistent with earlier studies, association rate constant were found to increase for transitions involving higher-order oligomeric states (e.g., k34 = 8.1 ± 0.3 · 106 M-1 s−1 is 1.4-fold larger than k23 = 5.7 ± 0.1 · 106 M-1 s−1) while the largest monomer addition rate constant observed for HI corresponds to a transition from pentamer to hexamer (k56 = 1.3 ± 0.1 · 107 M-1 s−1, see Supplementary Table 12 for all data).
 Previously published monomer to dimer transition rates vary up to 20-fold depending on the experimental techniques used.
 The rate constants extracted here are a good match, though faster, to the literature values7,8.
-The single-particle sensitivity of the method allowed for the recording of monomeric additions (Fig. 2E and Supplementary Fig. 23) that would be averaged out by conventional assays focusing on dimeric additions (either monomer -> dimer -> hexamer or monomer -> dimer -> tetramer -> hexamer)7,8,48.
-Monomer assembly and disassembly represent the bulk of transitions observed (more than 99%, Fig. 2E), in contrast to previous studies that assume dimer assemblies and subassemblies (Supplementary Table 12-15 and Supplementary Fig. 29B).
+The single-particle sensitivity of the method allowed for the recording of monomeric additions (Fig. 2e and Supplementary Fig. 24) that would be averaged out by conventional assays focusing on dimeric additions (either monomer -> dimer -> hexamer or monomer -> dimer -> tetramer -> hexamer)7,8,48.
+Monomer assembly and disassembly represent the bulk of transitions observed (more than 99%, Fig. 2e), in contrast to previous studies that assume dimer assemblies and subassemblies (Supplementary Table 12-15 and Supplementary Fig. 29b).

 The high sensitivity of the TIRF assay allowed the recording of the often elusive dimer to tetramer transition and furthermore allowed for extracting the kon rate (k24 = 3.0 ± 0.6 · 108 M-1 s−1). k24 is 50-fold larger than k23 (k23 = 5.7 ± 0.1 · 106 M-1 s−1).
 Besides verifying the presence of dimers and hexamer in nM contraction it shows that the transition from dimer to a tetramer is kinetically favored over transition to trimers.
 This is consistent with the assumption underlying assembly models that emphasize dimer addition.
-The transition from dimer to hexamer had too low an abundance (6 events out of 48,506 total transitions and 2321 trajectories, Fig. 4D, Supplementary Fig. 23A and Supplementary Table 8) at this concentration.
+The transition from dimer to hexamer had too low an abundance (6 events out of 48,506 total transitions and 2321 trajectories, Fig. 4d, Supplementary Fig. 24a and Supplementary Table 8) at this concentration.
 This supports HI oligomerization to mainly operate via monomeric addition, although the monomer-dimer-tetramer-hexamer equilibrium appears to be kinetically favored.
-Interestingly, while the community almost exclusively finds insulin monomers in nM concentration, we observe a diverse range of all oligomers and a relatively higher abundance of hexamers compared to literature (Fig. 2E, Supplementary Fig. 17 and Supplementary Table 7), drastically lowering the effective monomer concentration.
+Interestingly, while the community almost exclusively finds insulin monomers in nM concentration, we observe a diverse range of all oligomers and a relatively higher abundance of hexamers compared to literature (Fig. 2e, Supplementary Fig. 17 and Supplementary Table 7), drastically lowering the effective monomer concentration.
 This urges revision of current models on insulin hexamerization as well as improved calculations for effective concentration of each oligomeric form.